vicsteiner/nonviolent_communication/main_notes.md

   * It is in negative mode, telling what we should not do instead of what we should do.

-# 01-Givin From The Heart
+# 01-Giving From The Heart

-### What happens to to disconnect us from our compassionate nature, leading us to behave violently and exploitatively?
+#### What happens to to disconnect us from our compassionate nature, leading us to behave violently and exploitatively?

-### What allows some people to stay connected to their compassionate nature under even the most trying circumstances?
+#### What allows some people to stay connected to their compassionate nature under even the most trying circumstances?

+A specific approach to communicating (both ways output and input) that allows us to re-connect with our compassionate nature.

+I understand "compassionate nature" as the genuine desire of connection with other and with ourselves instead of diagnosing and judging.

+NVC is a way to keep focus on the places where we are more likely to get what we are seeking.

+If you communicate like that it is likely others around you will join it in a natural way.

+I understand that what would allow this connection is the idea that underlying all human beens there exists a shared common ground or humanity.
+(Reminder structuralism and structural anthropolog of Claude Lévi-Strauss)

+Although I am not experiencing the same as the other I could potentially do, hence, I should be able to understand the others' fellings needs, and actions motivated by those.

   * The NVC Process
     * Four components of NVC: